an9wer/werice/README.rst

 mappings for copying text into clipboard), because I don't like to customize it to become an IDE, by integrating with a lot of "useful" functions like running git commands, searching for files, or compiling programs.
-I mean I can achieve the same results simply by opening another terminal or hitting `Ctrl-Z` to suspend vim for doing other tasks.
-In my mind, vim is strong enough that offers an effective way to handle most of editing tasks, such as word completion increasing or decreasing numerical characters, modifing multiple lines at the same time, recording macros for repeated jobs, and so on.
+I mean I can achieve the same results simply by opening another terminal or hitting ``Ctrl-Z`` to suspend vim for doing other tasks.
+In my mind, vim is strong enough that offers an effective way to handle most of editing tasks, such as completing words, increasing or decreasing numerical characters, modifing multiple lines at the same time, recording macros for repeated jobs, and so on.